 Banker pay, carbon taxes and regulating vulture funds

-Seen and heard: Sunday papers also report on Government efforts to tackle rising insurance costs
+Seen and heard: Sunday papers also report Government efforts to tackle insurance costs

 Bank of Ireland highlighted what it says is the “competitive disadvantage” of bankers’ pay restrictions when it met Minister for Finance Paschal Donohoe, reports the Sunday Independent